 Both treatments require only one session at the clinic.
 The rest of the therapy is at home with a home care kit.
-In a few weeks you can see massive improvement of the skin complexion.
+In a few weeks, you can see a massive improvement in the skin complexion.

 These treatments do wonders when combined with glutathione injections for skin lightening.
 Ask your doctor for suitable therapy.

 PRP is an option when resolving pigmentation issues.
-Platelet-Rich-Plasma is a concentrated plasma from your own blood which is rich in platelets and growth hormones.
-When inserted into the hyperpigmented dark skin a massive rejuvenating process occurs.
+Platelet-Rich-Plasma is a concentrated plasma from your blood, which is rich in platelets and growth hormones.
+When inserted into the hyperpigmented dark skin, a massive rejuvenating process occurs.
 You can read more about PRP here.

-For dark skins CO2 Laser can be added to the therapy but only after a patch test and on low heat levels – so it can aim only the upper layers of the skin.
+For dark skins, CO2 Laser can be added to the therapy but only after a patch test and on low heat levels – so it can aim only at the upper layers of the skin.

-We suggest you to always listen to your practitioner when they consider the CO2 Laser as an unsuitable option for your skin type.
+We suggest you always listen to your practitioner when considering the CO2 Laser as an unsuitable option for your skin type.
 Ask for the alternatives and weigh the pros and cons.
-Go for the safer method because it can cost you too much stress if you get the wrong skin care.
+Go for the safer method because it can cost you too much stress if you get the wrong skincare.

 #4 CO2 gives best results when combined with other facial treatments

 CO2 Laser is not a single tree in the forest.
-When it comes to achieving goals, CO2 Laser should be part of a strategy and a plan for achieving your goal.
-This strategy can be designed by your aesthetician.
+CO2 Laser should be part of a strategy and a plan for achieving your goal when it comes to achieving goals.
+Your aesthetician can design this strategy.

 Recommended combo sessions: 3 sessions.

-We already mentioned that dark skins should aim for strategy in which CO2 Laser doesn’t play the main role.
+We already mentioned that dark skins should aim for a strategy in which CO2 Laser doesn’t play the leading role.

 Alternative treatments for dark skins: